The Man Who Cheated Himself: Plot

 Wealthy socialite Lois Frazer, divorcing her fortune-hunter husband Howard, finds a gun that he had bought.
 She kills him with it in front of the new man in her life, Lt.
 Ed Cullen, a homicide detective with the San Francisco police.
 Cullen takes control, discarding the weapon and moving the body.
 Cullen is assigned to investigate the case, assisted by his younger brother Andy, who is new to the homicide division and delays his honeymoon to keep working on his first big case.

 The gun is found and used in another killing by a young punk named Nito Capa.
 Cullen, with few options to save himself and Lois, tries to pin both crimes on Capa.
 However, Andy continues to connect Ed to the first murder, catching him in several evasions and lies.
-In desperation, Ed knocks Andy unconscious, ties and gags him and calls Lois and tells that her they need to flee.
+In desperation, Ed knocks Andy unconscious, ties and gags him and calls Lois and tells her they need to flee.
 Police roadblocks seal the city, but Andy has a hunch about where Ed has taken Lois to hide at the abandoned ruins of Fort Point under the Golden Gate Bridge, where Andy and his brother played as children.
 Their escape plan almost works, but they are arrested.

 Outside the courtroom, Ed sees Lois affectionately offering to do anything for her lawyer if he can prevent her conviction.
 Defeated, Ed offers her a cigarette and they share a final goodbye gaze.